snowkylin/tensorflow-handbook/source/en/models.rst

 .. _mlp:

-A basic Example: Multiple Layer Perceptrons (MLP)
+A Basic Example: Multilayer Perceptrons (MLP)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Let's begin with implementing a simple `Multilayer Perceptron <https://en.wikipedia.org/wiki/Multilayer_perceptron>`_ as an introduction of writing models in TensorFlow.
 Here we use the multilayer perceptron to classify the MNIST handwriting digit image dataset.